Moburma/MCLevelEdit/README.md

 * Once the above is complete, run the script via the run button from inside PowerShell ISE: MCLevelEdit.PS1
 * Choose Load to load one of the extracted and compressed level files above
 * Edit levels as you see fit
 * When finished press the save button to save a level file.
-Note this takes a long time (aapprox 30 seconds) to save, so be patient!
+Note this takes a relatively long time (approx 30 seconds) to save, so be patient!
 You will see a prompt when complete
 * To play levels, you must add them RNC pack them, then add them with the other level files to the LEVELS.DAT/TAB file.
 To do this, see my other script [here](https://github.com/Moburma/MCDatTab)
 * Keep in mind that a large number of the game's levels work by only giving the player the spell inventory they have found at that point, and ignore what is set in the level file.
 If you set your level as the first one in the game, for example, the player will always start with NO spells, regardless what is set in the level file.
 To work around this, either save as a later "spell vampire" level, include the spells on the ground at map start, or use the Alpha executable found on the original game CD (non-Magic Carpet Plus) for testing